lispysnake/serpent/README.md

 A game framework from [Lispy Snake, Ltd.](https://lispysnake.com).
 This is not *exactly* an engine.

+## Building

+We build serpent with the `ldc2` (LLVM-based) D compiler.
+To test the included demo, build the `demo` subcomponent in release mode.

+    dub build --parallel -c demo -b release --compiler=ldc2

 ## Design Considerations

 Provide the best possible functionality required for simpler 2D games